 An ethics account of global health security

-This DPhil is supervised by Professor Michael Parker and Associate Professor Patricia Kingori, and is supported by a Wellcome Trust Fellowship for Health Professionals in Humanities and Social Science.
+Frances undertook her doctorate at the Ethox Centre between 2019 and 2023.
+Her DPhil was supervised by Professor Michael Parker and Professor Patricia Kingori and supported by a Wellcome Trust Fellowship for Health Professionals in Humanities and Social Science (Award reference: 217706/Z/19/Z).

 World Health Organization (WHO).
 2007.
 Global public health security in the 21st Century: A safer future.
 Geneva: World Health Organization.